checkout/CheckoutCardManagement-iOS/README.md

 In the Live version of your app, you'll be expected to provide valid tokens in your requests, which our backend services will serve securely.

 ***
+# Sample Application

+Refer to [our sample application](https://github.com/checkout/CheckoutCardManagement-iOS/tree/main/Sample%20Application) for a guidance of integration.

+***
 # Features

 ### Easy to integrate